 UI/UX Designer on goLance vs. Upwork

 Both platforms connect you with freelance ui/ux designers.
-Only one charges 0% buyer fees, pre-vets every freelancer, and skips the bidding wars.
+Only one charges a single 7.95% platform fee that is shareable between client and freelancer — instead of stacking a 5% client surcharge on top of a 10% freelancer fee.
+Only one pre-vets every freelancer and skips the bidding wars.
 Here's the side-by-side for hiring ui/ux designers in 2026.

 goLance vs. Upwork — UI/UX Designer hiring